Be-Secure/BeSman/CONTRIBUTING.md

 3. **Release Candidate (RC)**:

-    - When `dev` is stable, prepare an RC from the `dev` branch for testing.
+    - When `develop` is stable, prepare an RC from the `develop` branch for testing.
     - The RC undergoes end-to-end testing to ensure it meets quality standards.

 4. **Final Release**:

-   - After successful testing, the changes will be merged from `dev` into `main`.
+   - After successful testing, the changes will be merged from `develop` into `main`.
    - Merge commit will be tagged as a stable release.
    - Deploy the release to production.